prestwick/systemlink-migration-sandbox/README.md

 ### Python
 - These scripts require >=Python3 to run.
 Installers can be found at [python.org](https://www.python.org/downloads/).
-- The documentation in this repo assumes Python has been added to your **PATH**.
+- The documentation in this repository assumes Python has been added to your **PATH**.
 - Depending on your environment you may invoke python with `python`, `python3`, or `py`.
-Documentation in this repo use `py`.
+Documentation in this repository use `py`.

 ## Running systemlinkmigrate.py
 ### Basic usage